Codemate-bot/CodeMate/code editor/readme.md

 # React + Vite

-An in-browser code editor that allows you to write and execute your code in the browser.
+An in-browser code editor that allows you to write and execute code in the browser.

 ## Run Locally